jhung-cybersecurity/Portfolio-Activity-2_Analyzing-Network-Layer-Communication/README.md

 ## Objective

-The purpose of this project is to showcase that I am capable of deciphering DNS & ICMP Traffic logs as well as reading and understanding packet sniffing tests using tcpdump.
+The purpose of this project is to showcase that when faced with an unresponsive domain issue, I am capable of deciphering DNS & ICMP Traffic logs as well as reading and understanding packet sniffing tests using tcpdump to analyze the problem.

-## Notes For The Readers:
+## Note For The Readers:

-Please navigate to the **Network Traffic Analysis** section on the left to view the activity content.
+Please navigate to the _**Network Traffic Analysis**_ section on the left to view the activity content.

-Note that